ihalage/Finder/README.md

 ## Database

-Please download the The Materials Project data used in this work from [figshare](https://figshare.com/articles/dataset/MP_data/19074599).
-Extract the zip file and place `MP` directory inside `data/databases/`.
+Please download the The Materials Project data used in this work from [figshare](https://doi.org/10.6084/m9.figshare.19308407).
+Extract the zip file and place `MP_2021_July_no_polymorph` directory inside `data/databases/`.
 Note that each data file should have three columns `ID`, `formula` and `target`.
 An additional `cif` column is required for crystal structure based predictions.

 ## Usage